Connect with others who understand.

 • Yellow, greasy scales or crusts

-• Inflamed hair follicles on the face and chest
+• Small bumps or inflamed hair follicles on the face and chest

 Treatment Options for Seborrheic Dermatitis

-Treatments include a variety of shampoos, lotions, creams, and ointments that contain antifungal ingredients and steroids.
-Your doctor’s recommendations will depend on the severity and location of your symptoms.
+Treatment options include a variety of shampoos, creams, foams, pills, and ointments that contain ingredients like antifungals or steroids.
+Your doctor will recommend treatments based on where symptoms are located and how severe they are.

-• Over-the-counter dandruff shampoos that contain coal tar, zinc pyrithione, selenium sulfide, or salicylic acid
+• Over-the-counter dandruff shampoos with coal tar, zinc pyrithione, selenium sulfide, or salicylic acid

 Treatments for moderate to severe seborrheic dermatitis include: